-Payment will be full compensation for furnishing, transporting, handling, and placing the material specified, furnishing all labor, tools, equipment, and incidentals necessary to complete the work.
+Payment will be full compensation for furnishing, transporting, handling, and placing the materials specified, and for furnishing all labor, tools, equipment, and incidentals necessary to complete the work.
+For Steel Backed Timber Guardrail, enlarging holes as necessary for placement of posts, furnishing and placing concrete fill and backfill material, and compacting backfill to the satisfaction of the Engineer will not be paid for separately, but will be considered incidental to the unit price bid for Contract item 621.18.